 DON'T NEGATIVELY JUDGE A PERSONALITY, EVEN IF IT IS DIFFERENT THAN YOURS.
 GOD MADE YOUR CHILD THAT WAY FOR THE WORK HE OR SHE WILL SOME DAY ACCOMPLISH.

-Out of the box kids may be in the box for God's plans.
+Out of the box kids may be in the box of God's plans.

 Pressure to conform turns a child away from the heart of God, because a child is made to know the acceptance God has for them--as He made them the way they are.
 I am not speaking of not disciplining or training your child, but of making sure parenting is not working against the very way God made them to "tick," so to speak.

-2. Don't try to train a child with learning issues or mental or emotional issues through harsh discipline.
+2. Don't try to train a child with learning issues or mental or emotional issues through harsh discipline or by using guilt.
 If a child has poor vision, you could not make him able to see by spanking him.
 He just needs glasses.
+A mentally ill child also needs medical help.

 4. If you have a very difficult child, or one so different than your personality that it is an issue daily, be sure to get some breaks for yourself.
 Fill your own heart with friends who love and accept you and understand you.
 Take time to have un-pressured time away from the "always problematic child" so that you can gain perspective and also so you can maintain your commitment to love the child.
 Grow in patience.
 It is a work of life.
 Refueling is essential, so we can continue to be gracious mamas.
 Some children are difficult for many, many years, but they will mature and respond in time.
 Don't feel guilty if you need a little break from your children to gain perspective and to restore.